Vietnamese passport: Request page

 On the back of the front cover, there is a note from Vietnamese Government addressed to the authorities of all other states:

-Signature and authority page page
+Signature and authority page

 The signature page (which is located on the third page) has a blank section for the signature of a passport holder.
 A passport is not valid until it is signed by the passport holder in black or blue ink.
 If a holder is unable to sign his passport, it is to be signed by a person who has legal authority to sign on the holder's behalf.